novandi18/journey/README.md

 ## Features
 - **Multi User Authentication:** Sign in as Job Seeker or Job Provider, easy switch account.
 - **Vacancies Recommendation:** Get vacancies recommendation based on your disability with Machine Learning.
-- **Job Applies Notification:** Stay in the loop with instant updates on the progress of your job application.
+- **WhatsApp Notification:** Stay in the loop with instant updates on the progress of your job application.
 - **Apply Job Vacancy:** Easily apply for job vacancies with a single click.
 - **Journey Assistant:** AI with Gemini to empowering your career path.